-A pre-procedure nurse will insert your IV and give you a call button to press if you need anything while waiting for your procedure.
+A pre-procedure nurse will insert your IV and make you comfortable while waiting for your procedure.

 There is a restroom immediately inside the preprocedure area for your use.
 After your IV has been inserted, the nurse can put it on a rolling pole that can be pushed to and from the restroom.